alishaverma353/Echolish-AI/README.md

 Custom	Add your own in the skills/ directory

-🧩 Add Your Own Skills
+##🧩 Add Your Own Skills
 Creating new skills is easy:

-Create a new file in the skills/ directory, e.g. jokes.py
+Create a new file in the skills/ directory, e.g., jokes.py

 Define a function or class to handle specific intents